deepset-ai/haystack/proposals/text/0000-evaluation-haystack-2.md

 `inputs` must be a list of data that will be passed to either the `Pipeline` or the `Component`.
 `expected_outputs` could be a list with the same length of `inputs` or an empty list for blind evaluation.

+Blind in this context means running an evaluation without providing a list of expected output.
+This could be done for several reasons, like if we don't know what to expect as output, or to compare output of different components.

 `EvaluationResult` could either be a `Dict` or its own class, this is open to discussion.
 Either way it must be easy to save to disk.
 When saving the results to disk we can also include the `Pipeline` or `Component` in a serialized form.

 When evaluating a `Pipeline` we could also override its private `_run_component` function to evaluate every node it will run.
 This will 100% work for our implementation of `Pipeline`.
 If a user tries to evaluate a `Pipeline` that reimplements its own `run` method it might not be able to evaluate each `Component`.
 I believe this a worthy risky tradeoff.